BillyFrcs/Programming/README.md

-# Object Oriented Programming C++ / CPP.
+# C++ Object Oriented Programming.

-Basic fundamental to advanced high level Object Oriented Programming (OOP) with C++, learn coding to solve problems and solution.
+Basics fundamental to advanced high level Object Oriented Programming (OOP) with C++, learn coding to solve problems and solution.

 Implementation data structures and algorithms, and Create program with logic and concepts in C++, then solving problem and practice coding challenges in most common website like HackerRank, Coderbyte and LeetCode.